 Shopping in Kaza

 If you want to go shopping in Spiti Valley and buy some souvenirs of your trip, then Kaza is the place to do so.
-You can buy some stuff in other places as well but Kaza has probably the only and the largest market in Spiti.
+The central market in Kaza is the only market in all of Spiti and is very popular among tourists.

 Try some Local Food

 The next answer to the question of what to do around Kaza would be to try some local food.
 For this too, Kaza Khas will be the best place.
 The food here is a mouth-watering combo of Pahari-Tibetan-Punjabi-Israeli influences, topped off with some truly iconic homegrown dishes.